robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 ## 4. Inclusions

 1. Add a `VDB from Polygons`.
 Set `Voxel Size: 0.003`, `Exterior Band Voxels: 1`, `Fill Interior: On`.
 Connect the output of `boolean1` to its left input.
+2. Add a `Volume VOP` and connect the output of `vdbfrompolygon2` to its left input.
+3. Go into the `volumevop2` and add a `Unified Noise`.
+Connect the existing `volumevopglobal1: P` output of to its `pos` input.
+Connect its `noise` output to the existing `volumevopoutput1: density` input.

 [![Quartz Crystal Nodes](assets/houdini-quartz-crystal-nodes.png)](assets/houdini-quartz-crystal-nodes.png)